Ralf Rangnick: VfB Stuttgart

-On 3 May 1999, Rangnick took control of VfB Stuttgart, for the final five games and saw the club finish 1998–99 season in 11th place.
+On 3 May 1999, Rangnick took control of VfB Stuttgart, for the final five games and saw the club finish 1998–99 season in eleventh place.
 He won two out of the club's five final matches.
 His first match was a 2–0 loss to Bayern Munich.
 Rangnick was now first team coach at the club he had served as a player and coached at amateur and under 19 level previously.
 His first full season in the 1999–2000 Bundesliga saw the club finish in a respectable eighth position.
 The following season was much tougher, however the team succeeded in making the round of 16 in the 2000–01 UEFA Cup after winning the UEFA Intertoto Cup, and the semi-finals of the DFB-Pokal.
 Nonetheless, Stuttgart's Bundesliga form left them hovering in the relegation zone by the halfway point.
 After their European exit in February 2001, Stuttgart dismissed Rangnick.
-His final match was 2–1 loss to Celta de Vigo in the UEFA Cup on 22 February 2001.
+His final match was 2–1 loss to Celta Vigo in the UEFA Cup on 22 February 2001.
 Stuttgart were in 17th place at the time of his sacking.
 Rangnick finished with a record of 36 wins, 16 draws and 34 losses.